up/shoogar/README.md

 1. Controller actions for create/read/update/delete (CRUD) operations
 2. The necessary views

-The shoogar Scaffolding mechanism by contrast is very simple:
+The shoogar Scaffolding mechanism by contrast is very simple.
+Shoogar generates:

-1. generates a route for the root document, normally something like index.html (see 'Routes' below)
+1. a route for the root document, normally something like index.html (see 'Routes' below).
-2. generates 3 HTML fragments.
-The top and bottom of an rudimentary HTML document and also the 'It works!' message.
+2. three HTML fragments - the top and bottom of a rudimentary HTML document and also the 'It works!' message.

 The HTML-Top-Fragment: